2022 Lebanese general election: Taqaddom

 Taqaddom, which is Arabic for "progress", is a social democratic movement that plans to advocate for social justice and sustainable development.
 The movement is allied with the Kataeb Party and Michel Moawad, both known for their anti-Hezbollah sentiment.
 The party presented 2 candidates and managed to win both seats in the Mount Lebanon IV electoral district.

 Mada Network and the Secular Clubs

 The Mada Network, a youth organization including secular clubs from various regions, universities, and syndicates, took part in the elections in a decentralized manner in three campaigns: Beirut Tuqawem (Beirut Resists), Al Janoub Youwajeh (The South Confronts), and Jil Al Taghyeer (The Generation of Change), further supporting 5 candidates: Ibrahim Mneimneh, Nuhad Yazbik Dumit and Samah Halwany in Beirut, Ali Khalife in the Tyre-Zahrani district and Verena El Amil in the Matn district.
-Among these candidates, Ibrahim Mneinmenh won the Sunni seat in Beirut II.
+Among these candidates, Ibrahim Mneimneh won the Sunni seat in Beirut II.
 While the network primarily constitutes youth, it is known to have a clear political and economic orientation, positioning itself as anti-Hezbollah and left-leaning.